FirefoxBar/HeaderEditor/docs/docs/guide/index.en-US.md

 | Modify response body | ❌ | ❌ |

 Notes:
+* The Lite version has better performance.
+If there is no specific requirement, it is recommended to use the Lite version.
 * The "exclude" for Chrome/Edge browser will be supported in other ways in subsequent versions, but they not be completely consistent with the current support methods, and manual migration may be required.
 * If the corresponding feature is not supported, **the entire rule** will not take effect, but will still be retained.
 You can wait for subsequent versions to support it, or manually migrate to other browsers through the "Import and Export".